Skip to content

 The National Agency for Education has sector responsibility in matters of digitalisation.
 The Government has amended the Agency’s instructions to ensure that the Agency also pays particular attention to the risks posed by digitalisation.

-Clearer curriculum wording regarding reading and digital technology
+Clearer curriculum wording on reading and digital technology

-The Government has appointed the Curriculum Inquiry to review the curricula.
-The investigator will submit proposals on how reading and reading comprehension can be enhanced in the curricula, and also how the texts on digitalisation may be better adapted, based on children’s cognitive development, learning and pupils’ crucial need to acquire a critical and responsible approach to digital technology.
-The Inquiry will present its proposals by 28 February 2025.
+In February 2025, the Curriculum Inquiry presented its proposals.
+The Inquiry was tasked with reviewing the curricula.
+It has submitted proposals on how reading and reading comprehension can be enhanced in the curricula, as well as on how the texts on digitalisation could be better adapted, based on children’s cognitive development, learning and pupils’ crucial need to acquire a critical and responsible approach to digital technology.
+The Inquiry’s proposals are currently being processed by the Government Offices.

 Teacher education to be developed

-The Government has appointed an Inquiry to propose how to raise the admissions requirements for teacher- and preschool-teacher education programmes, and how to increase the programmes’ focus on subject knowledge, cognitive science and practical methods.
+In December 2024, the Inquiry presented its proposals to develop teacher and preschool teacher education programmes.
+It was tasked with proposing how the admissions requirements for teacher and preschool teacher education programmes can be raised and subject teacher education enhanced, and how the programmes can gain focus on subject knowledge, cognitive science and practical methods.
 Research has shown how important writing by hand is for learning to read and spell, which is why it is important that teaching students acquire this knowledge during their education and training.
 Studies also show that reading comprehension of longer factual texts is better when texts are in print rather than on screen.
-That is why it is important that teaching students receive education and training in how to use physical textbooks, other teaching aids and practical handwriting exercises in lessons.
-The Inquiry will present its proposals by 29 November 2024.
+It is therefore important that teaching students receive education and training in how to use physical textbooks, other teaching aids and practical handwriting exercises in lessons.
+The Inquiry’s proposals are currently being processed by the Government Offices.

 New qualitative targets for teaching aids in teacher education